drupalprojects/menu_minipanels/README.txt

 Due to how the menu system works in Drupal 6 it is not currently possible to display menu minipanels on 404 pages, even when using Blocks404.

+There are compatibility problems between the qTip library and other JavaScript -enabled widgets that cause the widgets to not trigger when placed within a minipanel.
+This is noted to cause problems with Quicktabs, Commerce widgets, maps from Google Maps and other sources, and many others.

 If an error "Invalid calling object" shows on IE9's Javascript console, there may be another script or plugin loading on the page which is conflicting.
 In one case it was caused by DivX Player (http://drupal.org/node/1379542), once it